 Parents and teachers are always looking for ways to give children the things they need to grow into healthy and successful adults.
 There are a lot of ways this is done.
 A teacher may work moral lessons into their lesson plans and a parent enforces these lessons at home while buying a child everything they need to be fulfilled and happy.
 It’s important to note, though, that it isn’t only the lessons we teach that affect a child’s learning.
 It’s also affected by the environment in which we teach.
 So, what learning environments give the best academic results?

-The first thing you need to do to help a child learn is to help them feel safe.
+The first thing you need to do to help a child learn is to help them feel safe at school.
 If they are constantly worried that something is going to happen, whether, at home or nearby, they won’t be thinking about their schoolwork.
 Think about it this way, if your workplace felt unsafe, would you be able to focus on your work?
 So, the environment should cover the basics to make a child feel at ease and relaxed.

 Comfort is Key When Developing New Skills

 Once you have the environment at a safe level, you should take steps to make the environment as comfortable as possible.
 This way, the child is relaxed enough to focus.
 First, make sure the learning room is a comfortable temperature with proper lighting.